 Interpreting the Scan Results

 To access the report that we have prepared for you, download it from here and save it locally on your machine.
-Then, in Nessus, go to the "Results" tab, click on "Upload", and choose the file that you just saved.
+Then, in Nessus, go to the "My Scans" tab, click on "Import", and choose the file that you just saved.

-On the "Results" tab, you should see a list of all the scans that are running or have completed.
-To view the results, select a report (use the "netsec-2" report for this lab) and click on "Browse".
+On the "Vulnerabilities" tab, you should see a list of vulnerabilities categorized into five classes according to severity.
 Spend some time browsing through the report to see what sort of information Nessus was able to determine.